 Rates start at $209+/night

 Whether you crave the sound of crashing waves or the smell of redwoods, AutoCamp lets you experience beautiful California destinations like the Russian River and Yosemite.
-(Campsites in Joshua Tree and Cape Cod, Massachusetts, are also on the way in 2021!)
+(Plus, along with a recently-opened location in Cape Cod, Massachusetts, a new Joshua Tree site is set to open in October 2021!)
 They partnered with Airstream and decked out the interiors of the iconic trailers with Mid-Century modern trappings, with luxury touches like Ursa Major bath products, bathrobes, a French press, and a fire starter kit.
-They even have flat screen TVs.
+They even have flat-screen TVs.
 Select locations also have a community clubhouse, freshwater pond, and beach cruisers.
+Book here.

 COVID updates: In addition to robust cleaning measures and contactless check-ins, AutoCamp is following the state of California’s current recommendations in response to COVID-19.
-Some amenities and experiences may be limited.
 Find up-to-date booking information here.

 Rates start at $150/night